Updated: Oct 16, 2022

-Due to restrictions with numbers that can attend weddings couples (brides) are now asking the question more frequently.
-Couples (brides) ask themselves should I have bridesmaids?
+Now that we no longer have restrictions, couples are still asking themselves do we need to have a big bridal party?
+Couples are ask themselves should I have bridesmaids?
 Do I have to have bridesmaids?
 If I do how many should I have?
 Who should I have as a bridesmaid?

 Do not get caught up in what other people are doing or worried about how your bridesmaid pictures might look based on how many you have.
 The point is to be with those you love, and ultimately, your wedding party size is up to you, but there are a few things to consider when coming up with a set number to stand by your side at the altar.
-Read on for tips to choose how many bridesmaids to include in your wedding, straight from a professional planner.
+If you are wedding planning read on for tips to choose how many bridesmaids to include in your wedding, straight from a professional planner.

 What Is the Average Bridal Party Size?